 App campaigns offer three different ways to optimise for your marketing objectives:

 Focus on getting more installs.
 Google Ads will optimise your bids and targeting to help you get the greatest number of new users for your app.
-The bid that you set should be the average amount that you'd like to spend each time that someone installs your app.
-As an advanced option in the new Google Ads experience, you can target users likely to install and perform a specific action.
+You can choose to either set a bid or not set a bid for an app installs campaign.
+If you choose to set a bid, the bid that you set should be the average amount that you'd like to spend each time someone installs your app.
+You can also target users likely to install and perform a specific action.
 For this option, you'll still bid for installs.
+If you choose not to set a bid, we'll automatically set the right bids for you to provide you with the highest install volume at scale for the campaign’s budget.

 Note: Target ROAS is currently in beta for App campaigns.